 I still see it happening that people put object, i.e. tables, etc. in the SYSTEM or SYSAUX tablespace.
 Sometimes it’s done deliberately, sometimes it happens automatically by creating a table in the SYS schema.
 Well, let me tell you, it’s a really bad idea.
-You should never, ever, ever put any kind of user object into those tablespaces.
+You should not put any kind of user object into those tablespaces.
 Even the Oracle Database Documentation warns you of doing so:

 7.3.1 SYS and SYSTEM Users